stanford-rc/www.sherlock.stanford.edu/src/docs/storage/overview.md

     actively being computed on with Sherlock, and should not be used as a target for backups from other systems.

+    If you're looking for a long-term storage solution for reserach data, SRCC offers the [Oak storage system](url_oak), which is specifically intended for this usage.

 Those file systems are shared with other users, and are subject to quota limits and for some of them, purge policies (time-residency limits).